mainajackson95/kaiver/README.md

 # kaiver
-Is a tool that picks domains from web archive, and checks for the domains with interesting extension names.
+Is a tool that picks domains from web archive, checks the domains for interesting extension names, and gives you the results.